 Stephanie Mines became one of her long-term, dedicated students in 1975.
 Out of her own legacy of shock and trauma, she has developed this system further into The TARA Approach.

-She has also been offering trainings in The TARA Approach at the Findhorn Foundation in Scotland since 2013.
+She also offered trainings in The TARA Approach at the Findhorn Foundation in Scotland from 2013 to 2018.

 What others say: